-- T q9a parents/guardians are invited to visit classrooms to observe the instructional program. - T q9c teachers understand families' problems and concerns. - T q9d teachers work closely with families to meets students' needs. - T q9e school staff regularly communicate with parents/guardians about how parents can help students learn.
+- T q9a parents/guardians are offered opportunities to visit their child's classroom, such as observing instruction, participating in an activity with their child, etc. - T q9b teachers understand families' problems and concerns. - T q9c teachers work closely with families to meets students' needs. - T q9d school staff regularly communicate with parents/guardians about how parents can help students learn.

-Please mark the extent to which you disagree or agree with each of the following statements about this school.

-- P q1a School staff regularly communicate with me about how I can help my child learn. - P q1b I am invited to visit classrooms to observe instruction. - P q1c I am greeted warmly when I call or visit the school. - P q1d Teachers work closely with me to meet my child's needs. - P q1e I feel well-informed by the communications I receive from my child's school. - P q1h My child's school communicates with me in a language and in a way that I can understand.
-1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+- Please mark the extent to which you disagree or agree with each of the following statements about this school. - P q1a School staff regularly communicate with me about how I can help my child learn. - P q1b My child's school offers me opportunities to visit my child's classroom, such as observing instruction, participating in an activity with my child, etc. - P q1c I am greeted warmly when I call or visit the school. - P q1d Teachers work closely with me to meet my child's needs. - P q1e I feel well-informed by the communications I receive from my child's school. - P q1h My child's school communicates with me in a language and in a way that I can understand.